All Episodes

 I get chills just thinking about this movie.

-When Harry met Robert.
+When Harry Met Robert.

-And these guys are not through Blogoevich.
+And these guys are not through Blagojevich.

 He meant this with all due respect for Obama.

-That that was the problem.
+That was the problem.

 But Obama comes along, he's light-skinned, and when he doesn't want to, he doesn't have a Negro dialect, and so that's a home run.

-Uh and this is the way they look at it.
+And this is the way they look at it.

-It's it's the the racism and bigotry in the Democrat Party and on the American left.
+It's the racism and bigotry in the Democrat Party and on the American left, it's amazing that people don't catch up to it.

-BJs in the Oval Office, male prostitution rings run out of one's apartment.
+Male prostitution rings run out of one's apartment.

-That would be Barney Frank, destroying the economy.
+That would be Barney Frank.

 They will forgive and look past any crime.